thunderseethe/thunderseethe.github.io/content/posts/desugar-base.md

 We find the first `Expr` node in our CST.
 There should only ever be at most one, so the first is always correct.
-Failing to find an expression, we assume our program is invalid and return a `hole` for our program.
+Failing to find an expression, we assume our program is invalid and return a `hole`.
-`hole` constructs an `Hole` AST node and maps it to our CST node:
+`hole` constructs a `Hole` AST node and maps it to its CST node:

 ```rs
 fn hole(&mut self, node: &SyntaxNode<Lang>, kind: DesugarError) -> Ast<String> {